LLM Analysis of 150+ years of German Parliamentary Debates on Migration Reveals Shift from Post-War Solidarity to Anti-Solidarity in the Last Decade: Temporal Trends in Solidarity Towards Migrants

 \subsubsection{Overall solidarity distribution}

-Throughout the 1949–1957 period, solidarity dominated parliamentary discourse on postwar population movements.
-As shown in Figure~\ref{fig:1949-1957-highlevel},\footnote{We use raw counts as they provide a more interpretable view of stance distribution during this period, given the overwhelming dominance of solidarity and the low frequency of categories like anti-solidarity.} mentions of solidarity consistently outpaced both anti-solidarity and mixed statements, at times reaching ten times their frequency.
+During 1949–1957, solidarity dominated parliamentary discourse on postwar population movements.
+As \Cref{fig:1949-1957-highlevel} shows,\footnote{We report (DSL-adjusted) counts rather than proportions (see definition (d) in \Cref{box:monthly-count-definitions}) because counts make spikes visible whenever migration-related laws are debated and enable comparison of debate volume across months.} mentions of solidarity consistently exceeded anti-solidarity and mixed statements, at times by a factor of ten.

-Mentions of \emph{solidarity} closely track key legislative moments, particularly in the debates leading up to the passage of major laws.
-A major spike in March 1950 aligns with early discussions on the integration of \os{expellees} and Article 131, which addressed the rehabilitation of former public servants \os{of the Nazi regime}, many of them displaced.
-A second cluster from January to May 1952 reflects debates on the LAG, preceding its adoption in May \ak{(see an excerpt from such a debate in Example 1 in Table~\ref{tab:postwar-predictions-examples} in the Appendix).} Another sharp rise in February–March 1953 corresponds to readings of the \de{Bundesvertriebenengesetz (BVFG)}{Federal Expellee \os{Law}}, which defined the legal status of expellees and refugees and codified rights and integration measures, \ak{see Example 2 for such a debate.} Later peaks in September 1954 and June 1955 reflect continued debate over LAG implementation and budget issues.
+Mentions of \emph{solidarity} closely track key legislative moments.
+A major spike in March 1950 aligns with early discussions on the integration of expellees and Article 131, which addressed the rehabilitation of former public servants of the Nazi regime, many of them displaced.
+A second cluster in early 1952 reflects debates on the LAG, preceding its adoption in May (see \exref{19520514-bt-01-211-00608} in \Cref{tab:postwar-predictions-examples} in the Appendix).
+Another sharp rise in February–March 1953 corresponds to readings of the \de{Bundesvertriebenengesetz (BVFG)}{Federal Expellee Law}, which defined the legal status of expellees and refugees and codified integration measures (\exref{19530225-bt-01-250-01231} ).
+Later peaks in September 1954 and June 1955 reflect debate over LAG implementation and budgets.
 Smaller but sustained increases in 1956 relate to new support measures for \de{Sowjetzonenflüchtlinge}{Soviet-zone refugees} and \de{Aussiedler}{resettlers}.